 Check with your VPN provider, if they are providing full support for IPv6.
 At least they should have a feature to block IPv6 requests.
 If they don’t have any of the options, simply switch VPN providers for your own shake.

 The market has really a great VPN.
 For example, ExpressVPN and NordVPN, just block any IPv6 requests to keep you safe.
 ProtonVPN also has taken steps to ensure users must remain safe and block all IPv6 traffic by default.
 In simple words, all IPv6 traffic goes through the VPN server and never leaves it.

 Problem 3 – Smart Multi-Homed Name Resolution

 Now you can imagine, how it trumpet your DNS request to all available places.
-This causes DNS leak at all available network adapter.
+This causes DNS leaks at all available network adapter.
 What more, even if your VPN is sending the request through the encrypted tunnel to secure DNS servers, don’t just relax.
-Smart Multi-Homed Name Resolution is very clever, it tries to send DNS requests to your ISP’s DNS as well as.
+Smart Multi-Homed Name Resolution is very clever, it tries to send DNS requests to your ISP’s DNS as well.

 In windows 10, Smart Multi-Homed Name Resolution features have gone to the highest level.
 Here this feature does not behave in the same way as it used to work in Windows 8.
 In Windows 10, it uses the first response received.